 Learning, teaching and assessment methods

-The programme is taught through online lectures and laboratory sessions.
+The programme is taught through live online workshops, self-paced online learning, and online ‘virtual’ laboratory sessions.
 Students are expected to learn through both directed and self-directed study.

 The course is formally assessed through an online laboratory exam (33.33%), an online multiple-choice exam (33.33%), and the submission of a 2500-word essay (33.33%).
 These assessments are designed to enable students to demonstrate their learning in relation to the course's learning outcomes.